Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

   ```

- - The $selected variable is getting the value from:
+ - The $selected variable is getting the value from $form_state:

  ```bash
  $selected = ($form_state->getValue('mlfruitandnutcrop') != NULL) ? $form_state->getValue('mlfruitandnutcrop') : '';
  ```

- - The function __get_activity_options looks like: At here the function is executing $selected to $key.
+ - The function __get_activity_options looks like: At here (not sure what to do here) the function is executing $selected to $key.

  ```bash